wxt-dev/examples/examples/react-shadcn/README.md

 4. **Configure Tailwind CSS in `wxt.config.ts`:**

-   In the official documentation, it will as you to modify `vite.config.ts`, however WXT acts as a wrapper around Vite, and it provides its own config file (`wxt.config.ts`) which is the one we should modify instead of vite config file since this is the one that will manage the build process.
-So we should update our wxt config file to include tailwind as vite plugin
+    To configure Tailwind CSS, modify `wxt.config.ts`.
+While official documentation says to change `vite.config.ts`, WXT configures Vite internally, so you need to update `wxt.config.ts` instead.
+This file manages the build process.
+To integrate Tailwind, add it as a Vite plugin within the wxt.config.ts file, as shown here:

    ```ts
    import { defineConfig } from "wxt";